Model-independent estimation of the cosmography parameters using cosmic chronometers: Systematic uncertainties in the cosmic chronometers

 \section{Systematic uncertainties in the cosmic chronometers}

-Assuming isotropy and homogeneity at large scales, the universe is described with the FLRW metric.
-The expansion rate of the universe or the Hubble function H(z), is a crucial quantity in understanding the evaluation of the universe.
+Assuming FLRW universe, the expansion rate of the universe or the Hubble function H(z), is a crucial quantity in understanding the evaluation of the universe.
 A cosmological probe that can give a direct estimation of the function at different redshift would be very beneficial.
 As we mentioned above, the radial BAO and CC provide the Hubble function at different redshifts.
-In contrast to the radial BAO, the CC method is free of any cosmological assumption (except isotropy and homogeneity) in determination of data points.
-On the other hand, the systematic effects significantly affects the CC data and a careful investigation would be needed to understand sensitivity of the final results to the systematics.
+In contrast to the radial BAO, the CC method is free of any cosmological assumption (except those mentioned in introduction) in determination of data points.
+However, the systematic effects significantly affect the CC data and a careful investigation is needed to understand the sensitivity of the final results to the systematics.
 In the following, we briefly mention and describe the systematic effects in the CC data.

 In the FLRW framework, the Hubble function is given by